3 Day Columbia Glacier Tour

 Day 3 - An early start will lead us around the corner of the island to Bull Head.
 Here we will find a colony of Stellar Sea Lions which can be seen feeding, fighting, swimming and sleeping.
 As we watch these curious creatures, be on the look out for puffins and cormorants which inhabit the rugged caves along the coastline.
 We stop at an amazing beach for lunch and a hike up through the rainforest.
 After lunch we're off to Chamberlain Bay for some more exploring before we are picked up and taken back to Valdez by the water taxi.

 - It is important to note, that now, with the Columbia Bay opening up, and its upper reaches becoming more accessible, the size of the area to explore out there has increased significantly.
 Therefore, while the 3 day is still enough time to check out the old terminal moraine where icebergs have drifted out and gotten caught up in the shallows, as well as paddle south from there to Glacier Island, and weather permitting, around the south side to Bull Head to see the sea lion haul-out, it is not enough time to do all that as well as see the face.
 So there has recently become a bit of a fork in the road, and while some parties like to run that original itinerary (and rightly so!), some now choose to spend most of their time closer to the upper bay amphitheater where the faces of all the different branches dumping into the sea are located.
-This is a spectacular itinerary, too, but with it, there is not really enough time to experience Glacier Island, as well.
+This is a spectacular itinerary, too, but with it, unless your group is fit and eager to cover some distance, there is not really enough time to experience Glacier Island, as well.
 If groups are really intent on upping their chances for seeing both places (Upper Columbia Bay AND Glacier Island), the 4-Day becomes a more realistic option.